NobodysLackey/TMDB-movies/README.md

 If you need an extra challenge and practice, let's add a `Details` page for each movie.

-You'll definitely need to head over to the [docs](https://developer.themoviedb.org/reference/movie-details) to research how to query for a single movie's details utilizing the `movie_id` that we've already got access to from our search results!
+You'll definitely need to head over to the [docs](https://developer.themoviedb.org/reference/movie-details) to research how to query for a single movie's details utilizing the `movie_id` that we've already got access to from the objects in our array from our API call!

 Requirements, not necessarily in this order:
 - Set up a "View Details" button for each movie inside the forEach in **views/movies/index.ejs**.
-- Set up a controller that will make an API call utilizing the movies ID.
+- Set up a controller that will make an API call utilizing the `movie_id`.
-- When a user clicks on the button, pass the movie's `id`.
+- When a user clicks on the button, pass the movie's `movie_id`.
 - Set up a new EJS view for the movie details.
 Have this page show more information about the movie, or even an alternate image! `Console.log` the response from the axios call so you can see what all is available!
+Be creative!

 ## Resources